ArkaneNetwork/docs-capsule/capsule-advanced/object-reference/README.md

 ---
-description: Complete list of the Objects supported by Capsule
+description: Complete list of the Objects supported by Arkane Widget
 ---

 # Object Reference